-A question I get asked quite often is “What is the difference between WordPress.com and WordPress.org?"
+A question I get asked quite often is, "Should I start my blog on WordPress.com or WordPress.org?"

 This is actually a really great question.
 In the beginning, I was confused about the difference between the two platforms and which I should choose as well.

-Today, I want to discuss the difference between WordPress.com and WordPress.org and which platform I recommend for starting a blog.
+I want to discuss the difference between WordPress.com and WordPress.org and which platform I recommend for starting a blog.

-WordPress.com is a free hosted version of WordPress.
+WordPress.com is the free hosted version of WordPress.

 When creating a WordPress.com blog, by default, your blog address will end with "wordpress.com."